Autenti / Blog / Remote work for HR – check out how electronic signatures make it easier to organize work

 However, in order for both involved parties to be properly secured, they should first of all acknowledge that the contract concluded electronically is binding.
 This is especially true for an employee who finds themselves in this new situation.

 Of course, there is no need to require a new employee to sign a contract with a qualified electronic signature, as private individuals rarely have one.
 It suffices to use the Autenti platform, where it is possible to sign a document with a signature that is not a qualified signature.
-The employee can do this by using the Free account, which is free and available without charges.
+The employee can do this by using the 14 days Trial account, which is free and available without charges.
 If the employer used a qualified electronic signature, then in most cases all formalities were met in this way.

 Establishing another way to work together thanks to electronic signature.